How To Winterize Your Home

 At least twice a year, use a bleach solution to scrub clean any mildewed areas of your home's exterior.
 Mildew will eat away at your exterior paint if unattended to, resulting in an expensive fix later.

-As needed, sweep up and remove any debris from outdoor walkways and steps.
+As needed, sweep up and remove debris from outdoor walkways and steps.
 If you notice any algae or other growths, scrub them off with a hard-bristled brush and bleach.
-Pedestrian surfaces covered with algae, moss, or other substances can be slippery and dangerous when wet.

-Indoors, regularly peek beneath your dishwasher and washing machine and at the pipes that serve them.
-Many of the larger appliances have removable panels along the floor, which allow you to peer underneath.
+Many larger appliances have removable panels along the floor, allowing you to peer underneath.
 Such sleuthing will reveal small leaks that can sometimes go undetected for months.

 Also, check for leaks under the sink, especially where the dishwasher drain hooks up to the main drain.